On November 18, 1908 the library was opened to the public, with Mrs. Emma Sholes as librarian.

 Walter R. Nelson, History of Goshen New Hampshire, 2nd ed.(Concord, NH: Evans Printing Company 1984) p.
 327

 Presently there are over 5,500 items in the collection - books, audio CD, DVD, magazines and newspapers.
 New items are added daily and the collection can be searched remotely through Libraryworld.com.
 You can also search for and borrow from the collections of libraries in the state of New Hampshire through the Inter-Library Loan program.
 Additionally, your library card gets you access into the NH Downloadable Books database through the Library's membership in the NHDB Overdrive consortium.
 There are over 8,000 audio-book titles and 10,000 E-book titles you can download for free!
-Of these titles, Juvenile, Teen and YA readers/listeners can access more than 1,000 E-books and audio-books in each age group and category!
-You can download to your computer and/or personal digital devices.
+You can download these to your computer and/or smart phones and tablets.

-WiFi access is available with an OGPL card and passcode and we have 4 public use computers plus a Childrens desk-top loaded with kid-safe programs.
+The library provides much more than just books.
+Our expanding library of things is here for you to utilize.
 Want to scan the night skies?
 Check out the Meade ETX-125 Telescope.1 Want to see if the acoustic guitar or electric piano is your instrument?
 Check out one of ours to try before you buy.
 Need a simple digital camera for the weekend?
 We've got two to lend.
 Looking to explore New Hampshire's natural beauty?
 We have a variety of backpacks with tools for hiking safety, birdwatching, and more available for checkout.

 The Library is a place of change and growth, community and privacy.
 It is your gateway to facts and fictions, historic memories and future imaginings, self-education and playful entertainment.
 At the Olive G. Pettis Memorial Library we encourage you to come in and visit and...